 Performance management involves the ongoing activities of employee evaluation and development focused on achieving the organization's short- and long-term goals.
 Performance management also is required to meet ethical and statuary requirements.
 Looking at the continuous nature of performance management underscores the importance of identifying and supporting talent development.
 Students assess performance management systems within the context of the defined system metrics supporting the organization's goals, and they assess the role of performance management in strengthening the organization through diversity and inclusion.

 Successful organizations leverage the unique understanding of the legal and regulatory environments held by the human resource (HR) department to guide and advise the organization.
 In this course, students explore the laws that define and regulate multiple dimensions of the employer-employee relationship and the compliance requirements of the organization.
 This includes ethical behavior, employment agreements, pay structures, personnel policies, equity, access, dispute resolution protocol, hiring practices, and discrimination policies.

-Understanding the specific value of the human resource (HR) capital of an organization is crucial.
-Metrics for HR management provide the tools for both measuring human capital value and for overseeing and managing an organization's human resources.
-Students in this course explore HR metrics as tools for organizational and individual performance improvement.
-They work toward establishing a foundation for the effective deployment of performance metrics as part of the recruitment, training and development, and retention of human resources.
+Understanding the value of an organization's human capital is crucial to its continuing success.
+Human resource (HR) management metrics provide the tools both for measuring value and for managing an organization's human resources.
+Students in this course explore HR analytics and metrics as tools for organizational and individual performance improvement.
+These tools establish a foundation for the effective deployment of performance metrics as part of the recruitment, talent development, and retention of human resources.
 They also facilitate alignment of the HR strategy with the business strategy.
 Students examine the power of analytics and an HR metrics dashboard.
 In addition, students investigate the role of human resource information systems (HRIS) and the importance of working with internal business partners from areas such as information technology, finance, and the executive team.